enzo-project/enzo-dev/doc/manual/source/parameters/hierarchy.rst

     When restarting a simulation, this parameter resets the processor number of each root grid to be sequential.
 All child grids are assigned to the processor of their parent grid.
 Only implemented for LoadBalancing = 1.
 Default = 0
 ``NumberOfRootGridTilesPerDimensionPerProcessor`` (external)
     Splits the root grid into 2^(dimensions*this parameter) grids per MPI process.
-Default: 1 ``FastSiblingLocatorEntireDomain`` (external)
+Default: 1 ``UserDefinedRootGridLayout`` (external)
+   A three element array.
+Splits the root grid into `N` subgrids where `N` is the product of the supplied values.
+The first entry corresponds to the number of root grid decompositions along the x axis of the simulation, the second element the number of decompositions along the y axis, and the third the number of decompositions along the z axis.

+   This parameter is only used if all three elements of the array are set to a value different from the dummy default value.
+If that is the case the root grid will be `manually` decomposed and the values supplied for ``NumberOfRootGridTilesPerDimensionPerProcessor`` will be ignored.
+This is most useful when an automatic root grid decomposition is inefficient (for example in a deeply nested isolated galaxy simulation).
+Default: -99999 -99999 -99999
+``FastSiblingLocatorEntireDomain`` (external)
     In zoom-in calculations, the fast sibling locator doesn't need to search the entire domain.
 Turning this parameter on restricts the finder to the inner nested grid.
 Currently broken.
 Default: 0
 ``MoveParticlesBetweenSiblings`` (external)